Michael Puscar

-Michael Puscar is an entrepreneur and venture capitalist.
+Michael Puscar is an entrepreneur, venture capitalist and musician.
 Puscar has founded several companies including Yuxi Pacific, GITP Ventures, Miguelo Romano, Oiga Technologies and NPCx, among others.
 He is a published data scientist and part of the business community changing the economy in Medellin, Colombia.

 In 2013, Michael Puscar was a passenger on an Alitalia flight when it crash-landed at Leonardo da Vinci–Fiumicino Airport in Rome, Italy.
 Puscar captured video of the crash from his seat on the plane, and this video was distributed in several major media outlets.

 In 2020, Puscar revisited the crash in an episode of Brains Byte Back with Sam Brake.
 In the podcast, Puscar stated that he thought he was going to die and that the event significantly impacted his outlook on life.

 Business ventures

 Yuxi Pacific

 In 2005, Puscar launched Yuxi Pacific, a professional services firm founded in Philadelphia, Pennsylvania and focused on the creation of digital products for the publishing industry.
 In 2011, Puscar brought Yuxi Pacific to Medellin, Colombia.
 By 2013, the company had more than 100 employees in Medellín and had quadrupled its annual revenues.

 Puscar has been dubbed a hero in the "Medellin Miracle," a transformation in which the city changes its reputation from the land of violent drug cartels to a modern metropolis.
 While Puscar supports government backing, he believes private initiatives will ultimately lead to the rebranding of Colombia.
 Puscar has written about the Colombian economy.
 Puscar has given back to the community, donating computers to local Colombian schools.

 Yuxi Pacific was acquired by Blue Loop Capital in June 2013 for an undisclosed amount of cash.